 The ADM Community School District has a volunteer program.
 Interested individuals wishing to volunteer should call the office of the building they would like to volunteer to help out in.
-For the safety of our children, all volunteers will be asked to complete a background check prior to working in the school.
-Some student field trips allow for parent volunteers/chaperones.
-Parents that attend must complete a background check and be cleared before attending.

-Volunteers can work directly with students, reading to children, listening to children read, helping children locate books, or tutoring limited English-speaking students.
+Volunteers can work directly with students, reading to children, listening to children read or other areas as assigned.
 They can assist teachers in classrooms, working with students or materials.
-Volunteers do such things as developing bulletin boards from teacher directions, develop learning stations and listening centers per teacher directions, assist with special projects in the classroom, and type items for teachers.
+Background checks are required for all volunteers.